-What is it that your business or organisation does?
+What is it that your business or organization does?

-(RL): Netcomm, the Italian Ecommerce Consortium, is the reference point in Italy for ecommerce and digital retailing.
-Established in 2005, Netcomm includes among its members over 300 companies representing both international corporations and SMEs which are flagships of Italian excellence.
-The Consortium aims to promote the spread of ecommerce and the digital evolution of companies, thus generating value across the entire value chain and for consumers.
+(RL): Netcomm, the Italian Ecommerce Consortium, is the reference point in Italy for e-commerce and digital retailing.
+Established in 2005, Netcomm includes among its members over 300 companies representing both international corporations and SMEs that are flagships of Italian excellence.
+The Consortium aims to promote the spread of e-commerce and the digital evolution of companies, thus generating value across the entire value chain and for consumers.
 Netcomm is also co-founder of Ecommerce Europe, the European Association of Ecommerce.

-Netcomm's work cover a diverse set of projects: studies and research on the ecommerce market; business events and workshops; working groups that analyse the ecommerce market from an economic and legal point of view, interfacing with national and international authorities through lobbying activities; legal, fiscal and business support to associated companies; communication and training activities on a national basis; internationalisation projects for Italian companies; initiatives for consumers to promote digital literacy and to assist them in their online purchases, such as through the Netcomm Seal, a tool that identifies reliable e-shops.
+Netcomm's work covers a diverse set of projects: studies and research on the e-commerce market; business events and workshops; working groups that analyze the e-commerce market from an economic and legal point of view, interfacing with national and international authorities through lobbying activities; legal, fiscal and business support to associated companies; communication and training activities on a national basis; internationalization projects for Italian companies; initiatives for consumers to promote digital literacy and to assist them in their online purchases, such as through the Netcomm Seal, a tool that identifies reliable e-shops.

-(PP): ePRICE is an ecommerce platform and the first Italian operator in the sector.
-Today we have a catalogue of over 4m products, including 'first party' offers and our marketplace, along with more than 400 pick-up points all over Italy thanks to 'Pick & Pay' and 'Lockers', which represent a distinctive asset in the market, and have contributed to our Net Promoter Score (NPS) of above 80.
-We also have a network of over 600 technicians specialising in delivery, installation and collection
+(PP): ePRICE is an e-commerce platform and the first Italian operator in the sector.
+Today we have a catalog of over 4m products, including 'first-party' offers and our marketplace, along with more than 400 pick-up points all over Italy thanks to 'Pick & Pay' and 'Lockers,' which represent a distinctive asset in the market, and have contributed to our Net Promoter Score (NPS) of above 80.
+We also have a network of over 600 technicians specializing in delivery, installation and collection services.

 (AC): Groupon opened in the Italian market in 2008.
-The discount coupon initiative officially began at the end of 2016 and is a new line of business that enables national ecommerce players to benefit from Groupon's massive traffic to distribute special offers to consumers.
+The discount coupon initiative officially began at the end of 2016 and is a new line of business that enables national e-commerce players to benefit from Groupon's massive traffic to distribute special offers to consumers.